andgordio/mockupless/docs/Courses/LayoutBasics/Positioning/direction-and-wrap.md

   (<a href='https://codepen.io/andgordy'>@andgordy</a>) on <a href='https://codepen.io'>CodePen</a>.
 </iframe>

 1. Fork the [starting prototype](https://codepen.io/andgordy/pen/vweZpZ?editors=1000).
-It includes the containers with image and some necessary styles.
+It includes the containers with the images and some necessary styles.
 2. Wrap all containers in a single flex parent container.
 3. Allow items in the flex container to create new lines using the `flex-wrap` property.
 4. Set the width of all child `div` containers to take half of the parent’s width using percentages.